alosgg/alos-whitelist/README.md

 ## 📝 How It Works

-The script operates in two main steps:
+The script operates in three main steps:

+1. **Connection Tracking**: Allows established connections to maintain functionality

-1. **Whitelist Rules**: Adds ACCEPT rules for specified IP addresses
+2. **Whitelist Rules**: Adds ACCEPT rules for specified IP addresses at the PREROUTING chain

-2. **Default Deny Rules**: Blocks all other HTTP/HTTPS traffic
+3. **Default Deny Rules**: Blocks all other HTTP/HTTPS traffic early in the packet processing pipeline

 ## ⚠️ Security Considerations